Patricia Donnelly: Early years

-Born Patricia Mary Donnelly in Durand, Michigan, she was a singer in grade school and on radio programs, and she began singing with a band soon after she finished high school.
+Donnelly was born in Durand, Michigan.
+She was a singer in grade school and on radio programs, and she began singing with a band soon after she finished high school.
 She also worked as a model for Hudson's department store.

 Miss America

 Donnelly was the last to be crowned at the Steel Pier.
 In the talent competition, she sang the then-new ballad "To You" and the faster-tempo "Old Man Mose".
 After winning the Miss America title, she traveled across the United States making personal appearances.
 She was given the nickname "The Long-Stemmed American Beauty".

 Career

 Following her reign as Miss America, Donnelly sang at the Stork Club, on Broadway, and appeared in some films.
 She worked for the John Robert Powers modeling agency.
 Her Broadway credits included the musical revue Priorities of 1942 and the musical comedy The Lady Comes Across (1942).

-En route to Chicago on the famous "Super Chief" of railways, she was introduced to Jack Warner of Warner Brothers Studio.
+En route to Chicago on the famous "Super Chief" of railways, she was introduced to Jack L. Warner of Warner Bros.
+Studio.
 He recognized her strong resemblance to Hollywood beauty, Ann Sheridan.

 Soon a Hollywood contract was offered, but Donnelly turned it down.
 "I realized by that time I didn't want my face known," she said.
 "In other words, I wanted the freedom of movement, to go where I pleased without people knowing who I was."